 "It's sad, because you go out of your way to give a young person a chance.
 You pluck them out of obscurity and present them with an opportunity to learn about the publishing world, how it works, its intricacies.
 And this is how they repay you?
-As an independent publisher, I thought my faith in humanity couldn't go any lower.
+As someone who has worked in independent publishing for quite some time, I thought my faith in humanity couldn't go any lower.
 And then something like this happens."

 Zeldner said the reasons for the apparent sabotage were unclear, but that they might stem from a misunderstanding regarding compensation for the intern's labor.

 "Although we were very clear that our internship program would be unpaid, certain revisions suggest that the intern misunderstood this and assumed payment was forthcoming.
 Which is just ridiculous.
 I mean, when has an independent publisher ever had enough money to actually pay somebody?"